 (to be set at runtime after compilation before running CO5BOLD) the default can be changed to big_endian.
 The appropriate UIO modules are uio_mac_intel_module.f90 in the little_endian case and uio_mac_sun_module.f90 in the big_endian case.
-The compiler is called with ifc.
+In 3.6 the preprocessor switches are listed, that control the modern - single - version uio_mac_module.f90 of this file.
+The compiler is called with ifort (ifc on older compiler versions).